sidharthdas/JavaCoreTopic/README.md

 To sort a map with respect to its value using Stream API.

-Sort map with value and if value is same sort by alpha order:
+Sort the map with value and if the value is the same sort by alpha order:

 ```
 map = map.entrySet().stream().sorted(Map.Entry.<String, Integer>comparingByValue().reversed())